A few reasons why …

 Learn about local and regional volunteer opportunities by:

-- Contacting the Career Center and Office of Service Learning at ext.
-3583 to make an appointment to speak with the Community Service coordinator.
+- Contact the Career Center and Office of Service Learning at ext.
+3583 to make an appointment.

 - Using our online system: Linked–2–work.